oddmax/match3-mvc-ecs-example/README.md

 * Base on archetype of entity will execute some data changes to components and can notify about them via signals.

-# What would I do if I would have more time

-* I didn't have time but next step would be to add basic Unit testing for board model logic (calculating matches and all other board related calculations)
-* Currently I use only basic Unity DOTS ECS without jobs and parallel optimization as it takes quite a bit of time to write systems logic which can be executed in parallel
-* State change for main board logic is a bit off, I would have liked to change is to a proper State pattern